 While we work actively each day toward advancing the mission of KIPP NYC to build a better tomorrow, we are now even more committed to the fight on behalf of the students, families, and communities our schools serve.
 We have often defined a better tomorrow as a longer-term increase in life options for KIPPsters.
 In the measure of today’s standards, we recognize that building a better tomorrow truly only happens if we advocate more urgently…in short, what can we do today?

 Ultimately, we will be judged by the actions we take and not the emails we write.
-As we move into the summer, we want to share with you some actions that we’re taking both internally within KIPP NYC and externally with the broader community.
-We will engage in additional shared discussion and planning as we begin FY2020-21.
+We want to share with you some actions that we’re taking both internally within KIPP NYC and externally with the broader community.

 - We have added Candace Rogers to the KIPP NYC regional leadership team.
 Her focus is specifically on our Diversity & Equity strategy.
 She has proven success in working to create anti-racist schools and organizations.